-Food Poisoning and Foodborne Illnesses
+Food Poisoning and Foodborne Injury Lawyers in Houston

 Although many people are lucky enough to avoid suffering from food poisoning, an increasingly high number of individuals are still admitted to the hospital complaining of the symptoms of food poisoning on a daily basis.
 In fact, the Centers for Disease Control and Prevention (CDC) estimated that around 128,000 people are hospitalized every year for foodborne illnesses.